rlawrenc/cosc_304/labs/lab4/assign/README.md

 <h4>Question Text (if done using astah)</h4>

-Construct a database design in UML for an app store described below. **Data types are not needed.**
+Construct a database design in UML for an online game store described below. **Data types are not needed.**

-- A `Publisher` where each publisher is identified by an <tt>id</tt> and has a `name`.
+- A `Developer` where each developer is identified by an <tt>id</tt> and has a `name`.
 (1 mark)

 - A `Category` where each category has an `id`, a `name`, and may have a parent category.
 (2 marks)

-- An `App` storing each app that is identified by a field called <tt>id</tt> and other attributes include `name` and `description`.
-An App is created by one Publisher.
-A Publisher may publish multiple Apps.
-An App has a Category.
+- A `Game` storing each game that is identified by a field called <tt>id</tt> and other attributes include `name` and `description`.
+A game is created by one Developer.
+A Developer may publish multiple games.
+A Game has a Category.
 (3 marks)

-- A `AppVersion` stores each version of the app.
-An AppVersion is associated with exactly one App.
-Use a `version` field to identify between versions of the same App.
-Each AppVersion has a `releaseDate`, a `rating`, a `price`, and a `description` (2 marks)
+- A `GameVersion` stores each version of the game.
+A GameVersion is associated with exactly one Game.
+Use a `version` field to identify between versions of the same Game.
+Each GameVersion has a `releaseDate`, a `rating`, a `price`, and a `description` (2 marks)

-- A `AppVersionReview` stores ratings for each application version.
-Each instance applies to a single AppVersion, and different reviews are identified by `reviewer` attribute (which is name of reviewer).
+- A `GameVersionReview` stores ratings for each game version.
+Each instance applies to a single GameVersion, and different reviews are identified by `reviewer` attribute (which is name of reviewer).
 There is also a `reviewDate`, `rating`, and `review`.
 (2 marks)

 ## Question #2 (10 marks)